Voluntary Principles on Security and Human Rights (VPs)vsILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)

 What are the compliance gaps when mapping Voluntary Principles on Security and Human Rights (VPs) to ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)?

-27 Voluntary Principles on Security and Human Rights (VPs) controls have no direct equivalent in ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions).
-The highest concentration of gaps is in Risk Assessment with 11 unmapped controls.
+2 Voluntary Principles on Security and Human Rights (VPs) controls have no direct equivalent in ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions).
+The highest concentration of gaps is in Interactions with 1 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between Voluntary Principles on Security and Human Rights (VPs) and ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)?

-The domain with the highest gap count is Risk Assessment (11 gaps).
+The domain with the highest gap count is Interactions (1 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 Related Resources